 - appreciated how the concepts above apply to a variety of real-world problems from physics and mechanics.

-, Department of Biomedical Engineering, King's College London
+Taught by the Department of Biomedical Engineering, King's College London

 - Problem solving and practice exercises

 - Private study